Bram1903/TotemGuard/README.md

 ## Overview

-TotemGuard is a rather simple anti-cheat plugin that tries to detect players who are using the so-called 'AutoTotem' cheat.
+TotemGuard is a simple anti-cheat that tries to detect players who are using AutoTotem.
 This plugin is designed to be as lightweight as possible and for the most parts operates asynchronously.
 It is also designed to be as configurable as possible, allowing server owners to adjust the plugin to their needs.

 ### Requires PacketEvents